filipemerker/vuex-talk-example/README.md

-# What is this project about?
+# 👤 Vuex Talk Example?

 This project was used as an example to my **vuex in depth** Meetup talk back in 2017